Alia Bhatt Is Feeling A 'Whole Lotta Love' In Ooty; Are You Listening Ranbir?

 Alia Bhatt Shares A Cute Frame With Her Mother & Sister

-The actress shared this click and captioned it as, "a whole lotta love" followed by red heart emoji.
+The actress shared this click and captioned it, "a whole lotta love" followed by a red heart emoji. -(sic)

 In the picture, Alia and Shaheen are wrapped in a red shawl while their mother is seen sporting a heavy jacket.

 Lights Camera & Action

 On the first day of 'Sadak 2' shoot, Alia had penned a heartfelt note that read, "I begin shoot in a few days and honestly, I'm petrified.
 I feel like a tiny mouse trying to climb a beautiful, immense, emotional mountain.
 I hope I make it to the top and if I fall I hope I'm able to get up again.
 It's a tough climb but from everything I've seen and everything I've heard, I know every single step and misstep will be worth it!
 Here's to movies, family, dreams and starting out on a brand NEW journey!
-And what a journey it's going to be!!!!"
+And what a journey it's going to be!!!!" -(sic)

 Alia On Being Directed By Her Father Mahesh Bhatt